 Kirkus Review (Kirkus is the most authoritative literary review institution in the world of literature)

 The Curse of the Ancient Greeks “…offers a compelling, often very funny insight into contemporary Greek culture.”

 The English version of the book, The Curse of the Ancient Greeks, in paperback, hardback, kindle and electronic formats, is now available worldwide by order from most major bookstores internationally or on the web by:

 The Greek version of the book, “Η ΚΑΤΑΡΑ ΤΩΝ ΑΡΧΑΙΩΝ” in paperback is available from book stores by order or on the web from

 About the Author

-Faris Nejad is a sociologist and a political scientist, who has lived, studied and worked in the birth place of three of the richest civilizations of the ancient world.
+Faris Nejad is a sociologist and a political scientist, who has lived, studied and worked in the birthplace of three of the richest civilizations of the ancient world.
 He was born and raised in Persia (Iran).
-At an early age his inquisitive mind took him to the foot hills of Mount Everest in India to attend school.
-This was followed with his residence in Athens where he studied in the field of social sciences.
+At an early age, his inquisitive mind took him to the foothills of Mount Everest in India to attend school.
+This was followed by his residence in Athens where he studied in the field of social sciences.

-Currently, Faris lives in his small animal and fruit farm opposite Mount Pelion near the quaint port city of Volos in central Greece.
+Currently, Faris lives on his small animal and fruit farm opposite Mount Pelion near the quaint port city of Volos in central Greece.